openmastery/ideaflow/Readme.md

 Then bounce the server.

+## Swagger

+Swagger docs are generated automatically as part of the build.
+Once a server is running, navigate to /s/index.html (e.g. localhost, http://localhost:8080/s/index.html) to bring up the swagger docs.
+To upgrade Swagger UI, checkout https://github.com/swagger-api/swagger-ui and copy the dist directory into src/main/resources/static.
+You'll also need to update index.html and set url = "/s/api-json/service.json" rather than the default petstore url.

 ## Heroku

 This application is currently deployed on Heroku at http://om-ideaflow.herokuapp.com.
 For an API-Key on the shared service, please contact janelle@openmastery.org.
 We will have account creation setup soon, but while this project is still in early development, accounts are created manually.